winkywong1/miniAdventureGame/README.md

 //

 Route:
-             left ---------   lake
-forest < (flok of road)                 > meet the wolf
-             right -------- wooden hut
+1. fork in the road
+2. lake / woodhouse
+3. wolf
+4. monster game
+5. castle
+6. final mission

 During different scenarios in the game, a few simple games are included:
 1. Word and number guessing game (word game will have tips provided to the user to guess)
 2. Rock paper scissors
+3. Monster game
-3. Blackjack for the final round of the game
+4. Blackjack for the final round of the game

 //